sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 2. Run [lynis](https://github.com/CISOfy/lynis) tool on each node and assess the hardening level.
 3. Run a host-based vulnerability scanner ([vulners](https://github.com/videns/vulners-scanner), [LibScanner](https://github.com/DanBeard/LibScanner), etc.) and assess the patch management level.

+### Architecture
+1. Is a vendor-controlled cloud management interface used within the architecture?

 ### Cryptography

 1. Which cryptographic protocols and implementations are used on the dataplane?
-2. Are AEAD primitives are supported?
+2. Are AEAD ciphers supported?
 3. How key management is implemented?
 4. How consistent are the security levels of the various protocols and primitives?
 5. Look for legacy primitives like DES, TripleDES, RC4, MD5, SHA1 or custom primitives.